-This webpage explains how to manage expenses related to cancellations or delays of university-sponsored travel.
+This resource explains how to manage expenses related to cancellations or delays of university-sponsored travel.

-If a flight has been cancelled by the airline, the traveler may be eligible for a refund, even if it is a nonrefundable ticket.
-Please check with the Stanford Travel Booking Channel (or the original booking source if booked outside of Stanford Travel) where the ticket was issued to determine the options available.
+If a flight has been canceled by the airline, the traveler may be eligible for a refund, even if it is a non-refundable ticket.
+The traveler should check with the Stanford Travel Booking Channel (or the original booking source if it was booked outside of Stanford Travel) where the ticket was issued to determine the options available.
 Please note that refunds may take one to two billing cycles to appear on the original form of payment.

-Refundable airline tickets that were purchased with a Stanford Travel Card can be cleared after the refund has been processed.
-Any applicable refund penalties can be submitted for reimbursement at that time.
+Refundable airline tickets that were purchased with a Stanford Travel Card can be cleared in the Expense Requests System after the refund has been processed.
+Any applicable refund penalties are permissible expenses, and can be submitted for reimbursement at that time.

-- When exchanging a ticket for a lower priced ticket, the residual credit from the original ticket may be forfeited.
+- When exchanging a ticket for a lower priced ticket, any remaining amount from the original ticket may not be returned by the airline.

-- When exchanging a ticket for a higher priced ticket, travelers are responsible for any increases in airfare for the new itinerary.
+- When exchanging a ticket for a higher priced ticket, the traveler’s department is responsible for paying for any increases in airfare for the new itinerary.

-Check with the Stanford Travel Booking Channel (or the original booking source if booked outside of Stanford Travel) where the ticket was issued to determine the specific rules for your reservation.
-Reimbursable agent fees will only apply if an agent processes the airline ticket exchange.
+Check with the Stanford Travel Booking Channel (or the original booking source if booked outside of Stanford Travel) where the ticket was issued to determine the specific rules for the reservation.
+Agent fees will only apply if an agent processes the airline ticket exchange.
+These fees are permissible for reimbursement by the university.

-Unused airline tickets are valid until the ticket expires, usually one year after the date of purchase.
-In some situations, airlines may extend the ticket expiration past the initial expiration date.
-To find your ticket’s expiration date, check the Stanford Travel Booking Channel (or the original booking source if booked outside of Stanford Travel) where the ticket was issued.
+The validity dates and rebooking requirements for unused tickets vary by airline but are typically valid for one year after the date of purchase.
+Some airlines allow travel to be booked up until the ticket’s expiration date.
+Other airlines require that travel be completed prior to the expiration date.
+To confirm your ticket’s expiration date and specific rebooking rules, check the Stanford Travel Booking Channel (or the original booking source if booked outside of Stanford Travel) where the ticket was issued.

-- If you booked your ticket through Egencia,see the Airline Credits section on the right of the Egencia landing page, or navigate to View Profile > Payment Types to find the Airline Credits section with ticket expiration dates and ticket value.
+- For tickets booked through Egencia, see the Airline Credits section on the right of the Egencia landing page, or navigate to View Profile > Payment Types to find the Airline Credits section with ticket expiration dates and ticket value.
 You may also call Egencia for information.

-- If you booked your ticket through StudentUniverse, contact a StudentUniverse agent.
+- For tickets booked through StudentUniverse, contact a StudentUniverse agent.

-- If you booked your ticket through United Corporate Direct, check your United profile or call United for information.
+- For tickets booked through United Corporate Direct, check your United profile or call United for information.

-United Airlines non-refundable tickets purchased using Egencia or FCM may be eligible for a Refund Waiver, less a processing fee.
-Contact an Egencia or FCM agent to verify eligibility and to initiate the refund process.
+United Airlines non-refundable tickets purchased using Egencia or Key Travel may be eligible for a Refund Waiver, less a processing fee.
+Contact an Egencia or Key Travel agent to verify eligibility and to initiate the refund process.

 Name Change Waiver

-For airline tickets booked through Egencia or FCM, the following airlines may grant a Name Change Waiver that allows a traveler to transfer an airline ticket to another traveler per the chart below.
+For airline tickets booked through Egencia or Key Travel, the following airlines, shown in the chart below, may grant a Name Change Waiver.
+This allows a new traveler to apply an unused ticket credit, that’s in the name of the original traveler, towards a new airline reservation.

 |*Eligibility for name change will be determined at time of ticket exchange.
 Fees may apply.|